 Key points for selected Social and Care occupations

-- With 52,000 persons employed, care workers/home carers accounted for 50% of overall employment in the selected occupations
+- Approximately 57,000 persons were employed as care workers/home carers, accounting for just over 50% of total employment in the selected occupations.

-- Four fifths of total employment was concentrated in human health and social work activities
+- 80% of total employment was concentrated in human health and social work activities.

-- The share of third level graduates among social workers & welfare professionals was 95%; on the other hand, only one third of care workers/home carers and caring & personal services workers had attained third level qualifications; one fifth of care workers/home carers had lower secondary or less qualifications (Figure 9.7.4)
+- Almost all employed social workers and welfare professionals had attained third level qualifications; almost one third of both both care workers/home carers and caring personal services workers were third level graduates; just over one fifth of care workers/home carers had attained lower secondary or less qualifications.

-- One quarter of the workforce of childminders were non-Irish nationals, exceeding the national average share of 14.7%.
+- One quarter of employed child-minders were non-Irish nationals – above the national average of 15%.

-Based on transitions to economic inactivity, replacement demand was estimated at 7,000 and 4,000 for care and childcare workers respectively.
-Given such a large level of movement, it is recognised that some employers may be experiencing difficulty in attracting and retaining qualified care and childcare workers.
+Given the high level of turnover, as well as the high volume of job vacancies advertised (approximately 15,000 in May 2016), it is recognised that some employers may be experiencing difficulty in attracting and retaining qualified care and childcare workers.